 “The best way to experience Katherine Gorge?
 Canoe and camp overnight!”
-I heard that many times before planning my trip that I could not imagine exploring the gorges another way.
+I heard that many times before planning my trip to the Northern Territories that I could not imagine exploring the gorges another way.
 But you don’t often hear about the details of the expedition.
-If you’re thinking of hiring a canoe at Katherine Gorge for an overnight trip, be prepared.
+Canoeing Katherine Gorge is fun.
+But if you’re thinking of hiring a canoe at Katherine Gorge for an overnight trip, be prepared.

 Canoeing Katherine Gorge is indeed an amazing adventure, but the overnight trip will not seduce everybody.